hongdatchy/book_car_hust_android/README.md

 Note:
--	Backend in time that u see this project may not run because my backend is free trial(3 mouth from google cloud platform) You can run Backend yourself.
-Link github of backend: https://github.com/hongdatchy/backend_of_book_car_hust Don't forget replace your ip/domain and open port in Common class
+-	Backend in time that u see this project may not run because my backend is free trial(3 mouth from google cloud platform)

+	You can run Backend yourself.
+Link github of backend:https://github.com/hongdatchy/backend_of_book_car_hust

+	Don't forget replace your ip/domain and open port in Common class into App

 -	Your Key in google api must is not billing account of following territory(Prohibited Territories):